Mejia (community development block): Language and religion

+At the time of the 2011 census, 95.59% of the population spoke Bengali, 1.74% Santali and 1.41% Khortha as their first language.

 Rural poverty

 In Mejia CD Block 45.75% families were living below poverty line in 2007.
 According to the Rural Household Survey in 2005, 28.87% of the total number of families were BPL families in the Bankura district.

 Economy

 Livelihood

 In the Mejia CD block in 2011, among the class of total workers, cultivators numbered 5,659 and formed 18.59%, agricultural labourers numbered 19,252 and formed 26.70%, household industry workers numbered 690 and formed 2.27% and other workers numbered 15,963 and formed 52.44%.
 Total workers numbered 30,439 and formed 35.32% of the total population, and non-workers numbered 55,749 and formed 64.68% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.